vpsdarth/Graphs/README.md

 # Graphs
-Depth first search and Binary First Search
+Depth first search and Binary First Search using C.